BoiseState/CS455-resources/examples/redis/README.md

 Then connect via the redis-cli and check the data that was inserted by the Java application.

 For example: try some commands such as `hgetall user-account1`

+For using Jackson library for JSON objetcs, sticl to version 2.21 (avoid the latest versions for now)